 Nevertheless, we secured a big win earlier this month.
 After doggedly submitting FOI requests, the SCJC wrote to ERCS saying it is now committed to a public consultation as part of its review of court rules, and ‘will seek views on a revised Protective Expenses Order (PEO) instrument’ later this year.
 This is a major step forward when it comes to transparency and accountability, but there is no room for complacency.
 The priority now is to scrutinise the contents of the review, and make the case for replacing the ‘loser pays’ PEO regime with a system of Qualified One-Way Cost Shifting (QOCS).
 Without such reforms, exorbitant expenses will continue to price most people out of Scotland’s justice system.

 But affordability is not the only problem with the legal system.
-To achieve full access to justice, we need a dedicated environmental court which is affordable, accessible, timely and effective.
-The option of a specialist environmental court will be the subject of a consultation on environmental governance which the Scottish Government must publish by the end of May.
+To achieve full access to justice, we need a dedicated Scottish Environment Court which is affordable, accessible, timely and effective.
+The option of an environment court will be the subject of a consultation on environmental governance which the Scottish Government must publish by the end of May.

 This is the same time as we’re expecting a consultation on the Human Rights (Scotland) Bill including the procedural and substantive right to a healthy environment.
 We believe an environmental court is essential to achieving the procedural right to a healthy environment, and we’re also working with environmental colleagues to achieve the substantive right to a healthy environment.